jlapugot/jlapugot.github.io/index.md

 title: Home
 ---

-# Prepare for Technical Interviews with Clarity
+# Brackets & Basics: Interview-Ready Fundamentals

 > *"If you can't explain it simply, you don't understand it well enough."*